 As you have probably already heard, Australians have different terms for things often more similar to the UK than the USA.

-When searching online try to use the Australian terms: long daycare, family daycare, out-of-school hours care, primary school, and secondary school.
-Using these terms you’ll get more specific and local information.
+When searching, use Australian terms: long daycare, family daycare, out-of-school hours care, primary school, and secondary school.
+When using these terms, you’ll get more specific and local information.
 You can also change the location setting in Google to Australia.

 Here are a few websites to get you started.

 Australian Government site Child Care Finder where you will find more info on types of daycare and can search for daycare centers throughout Australia.